CHŌ ZETSURIN JIN BERABŌ MAN

 The stretching attack technique is a nice feature and,

-even if awkward at first, becomes easy to use after a while.
+even if awkward at first, becomes easy to use after some practice.

-The game is also hilarious in places, like when you start
+The game is also hilarious in places and you can even

-Graphics are average and the game is incredibly
+Additionally, the graphics are really average and the game is incredibly

-the game.
+the levels.
 But, worst of all, Berabō Man is way too

 difficult.
-Controls are clunky and the game gets you to
+Controls are clunky and the game has you to

 start a stage all over again if you lose a life, even